wilsontelab/agFree-docs/overview.md

     - performing _in silico_ digestion of genomes or genotypes
 - executing iterative, sample-level analyses, including:
     - ONT basecalling (when applicable)
-    - trimming ONT reads
+    - trimming adapters from ONT reads
     - aligning reads to a genome or genotype graph
-    - locating observed RE RFLP sites in read data (ligFree only)
+    - locating observed RFLP sites in read data (ligFree only)
     - finding high-quality, error-corrected SVs and SNVs

-Steps are presented in the order in which you will typically execute them.
+Steps are presented in the order in which they are typically executed.

 Commands are structured in a hierarchical manner where _pipelines_ (e.g., `align`) have one or more _actions_ (e.g., `genome`), to yield calls like `af align genome`.